tuna-f1sh/kicad-makefile/README.md

 ## Useful Variables

 Defaults shown, can be set in Makefile or environment.
-Refer to 'Makefile.example' for others.
+Refer to [Makefile.example](https://github.com/tuna-f1sh/kicad-makefile/blob/main/Makefile.example) for others.

 ```
 # Main output folder for generated files